 Enclosed Cargo Hauler Trailers

-As opposed to flat-bed trailers, enclosed cargo trailers are well, enclosed.
+As opposed to flat-bed trailers, enclosed cargo trailers and enclosed car haulers are well, enclosed.
 They have four walls and a ceiling to enclose your valuable cargo and a sideman door, rear ramp or rear double door to access it.
 They’re ideal for transporting equipment, cars or valuables that must be protected from the elements.
 Also, enclosed trailers can be locked and secured in the case that you have to park the trailer and leave it unattended.

 Specialty Enclosed Trailers